bufbuild-ru/docs/docs/reference/protovalidate/rules/any_rules/index.md

 # Any rules

-AnyRules describe constraints applied exclusively to the `google.protobuf.Any` well-known type.
+AnyRules describe rules applied exclusively to the `google.protobuf.Any` well-known type.

 ## in